mfasman95/discordia/packages/action/README.md

 **Function**

-If the accessor is a function that returns true when provided with `userAction`, `msg`, and `client` then [handleAction](api#DiscordiaAction.handleAction) for this action will be called.
+If the accessor is a function that returns true when provided with `userAction`, `msg`, and `framework` then [handleAction](api#DiscordiaAction.handleAction) for this action will be called.

 ## Response
 The response is how the Discordia framework responds to a user that tries to interact with the bot it creates.
 Once [handleAction](api#DiscordiaAction.handleAction) is called it will determine how to respond to the user based on the type of the response.
 The [handleAction](api#DiscordiaAction.handleAction) method is given three parameters: